 - Data Integrity – personal data that is collected must be accurate, complete and updated

 - Access – all individuals have the right to view and correct their personal data

-Aside from the negative publicity, penalties for non-compliance with the PDPA include fines of up to RM500,000 for companies and/or fines and imprisonment of up to 3 years for officers of the offending company.
+Aside from the negative publicity, penalties for violation of data privacy or non-compliance or with the PDPA include fines of up to RM500,000 for companies and/or fines and imprisonment of up to 3 years for officers of the offending company.

 Several new regulations have also been issued.
 These are: